LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Conversation Builder/conversation-builder-overview.md

 Once a brand embraces messaging they need a way to scale their contact center operations in order to support the personalized, accessible, and always-on relationship that messaging enables.
 LivePerson is leading the industry in the adoption of messaging through a conversational platform that combines bots, automaton and AI to enable this scalable transformation.

 The Conversation Builder is a one-stop shop for bot building - from creating intents and building dialogues, to back-end integrations that connect to all consumer messaging channels and everyday systems, like Salesforce.
-It is a codeless, easy-to-use bot builder that allows non-technical staff such as agents — the people who best understand a brand’s voice and how best to communicate to consumers authentically— to create, optimize and visualize bots.
-Using the Conversation Builder, brands can create bots that combines the power of machine learning with the insight and experience of brand employees - the agents - to scale with messaging.
+It is a codeless, easy-to-use bot builder that allows non-technical staff, often the people who best understand a brand’s voice,  to create, optimize and visualize bots.
+Using the Conversation Builder, brands can create bots that combines the power of machine learning with the insight and experience of brand employees - agents, business users, designers - to scale with messaging.

 ## Solving major challenges of bot building